murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - If you have all three, you can probably do it
 - If you have two, you can probably do it but you need to roll a Save to avoid a negative outcome

-### Conditions
-There are three Conditions that influence your character's capacities:
-- **Exposed**: You are Exposed if you are encumbered (carrying more items than you have slots for) or otherwise unable to actively defend yourself.
-While you are Exposed, your Guard is treated as 0 and you can't recover it when resting.
-- **Strain**: Strain can be gained in various ways, such as failed Saves, strenuous activities, casting magic spells, or staying up too late.
-Each instance of Strain occupies one Inventory Slot.
-A full night's rest removes all Strain, a night's rest interrupted by light activities such as keeping watch removes only one Strain.
-- **Deprived**: You're Deprived if you haven't had sufficient food, drink, or rest for 24 hours.
-When you're Deprived, you can't recover your Guard in a short rest.
-If you are Deprived for more than 24 hours, you take one instance of Strain for every day you're Deprived thereafter.
-As soon as you cure the source of your deprivation, you lose the condition.

 ---
 # Combat